JavaScriptKC/workshop-exercises/api/README.md

 # Overview

-In this excercise you'll learn how to put together some common API features.
+In this exercise you'll learn how to put together some common API features.

 Some topics you will learn: